Super-exponential decay rates for eigenvalues and singular values of integral operators on the sphere: Abstract

 \section{Abstract}

-This paper brings results about the behavior of sequences of eigenvalues or singular values of integral operators generated by square-integrable kernels on the real $m$-dimensional unit sphere, $m\geq2$.\ Under smoothness assumptions on the kernels, given via (infinitely many times) Laplace-Beltrami differentiability, we obtain super-exponential decay rates for the eigenvalues of positive integral operators and for singular values of those which are non-positive.
-The positive case is shown to be optimal.
-We also provide a list of parametric families of these kernels, which are of interest for numerical analysis and geostatistical communities.\\
+This paper brings results about the behavior of sequences of eigenvalues or singular values of integral operators generated by square-integrable kernels on the real $m$-dimensional unit sphere, $m\geq2$.
+Under smoothness assumptions on the generating kernels, given via Laplace-Beltrami differentiability, we obtain super-exponential decay rates for the eigenvalues of the generated positive integral operators and for singular values of those integral operators which are non-positive.
+We show an optimal-type result and provide a list of parametric families of kernels which are of interest for numerical analysis and geostatistical communities and satisfy the smoothness assumptions for the positive case.\\

 {\bf MSC:} 45C05 (41A36 42A82 45M05 45P05 47A75) \\